 Font and Colors

-The hallmark of an international football organization almost always consisted of two connected hemispheres.
-At first, they were in the form of a map of the world, and then in the form of balls.
-The current version, in which the inscription is predominant, stands separately.
-It was taken from the logo marking the 100th anniversary of FIFA.
+The hallmark of an international football organization was almost always the presence of two connected hemispheres.
+Initially, they were depicted as world maps, and later as balls.
+The current version, which features the inscription as its predominant element, stands separately.
+It was taken from the logo marking FIFA’s 100th anniversary.

-The logo used a chopped typeface, smooth, grotesque, close to the Arazati Negra Expandida Regular font.
-After the 1998 redesign, the letters are much wider, bolder, and oblique cuts on the “F” tabs.
-This version resembles a converted version of Vaccine Sans Black.
+The logo used a modified typeface, a combination of smooth and grotesque styles, similar to the Arazati Negra Expandida Regular font.
+After the 1998 redesign, the letters are much wider and bolder, with oblique cuts on the “F” tabs.
+This version resembles Vaccine Sans Black.

-In terms of color scheme, the association prefers uniformity or minimal colors.
-Therefore, logos at different times were dominated by black, blue, blue, yellow.
+In terms of color scheme, the association prefers a uniform or minimalist approach.
+Therefore, at different times, logos were dominated by black, blue, and yellow.